Hrishi-Salitri/Skin-Disease-Classification/README.md

 # SkinDiseaseClassification
-This repository hosts a Streamlit application developed as part of the Advanced Machine Learning course at UT Austin.
+This project is a machine learning-based application for classifying skin diseases using neural network models.
+The application is designed to classify seven distinct skin disease categories, showcasing the practical application of machine learning techniques in healthcare.
+It features an interactive web interface built with Streamlit for real-time predictions and user-friendly interaction.

+### Technologies Used
+Python
+TensorFlow / PyTorch (specify as applicable)
+Streamlit
+OpenCV (for image preprocessing)
+Pandas & NumPy (for data handling)

-Group Members:
+### Group Members:
 - Hrishi Salitri
 - Jaime Wang
 - Manasa Maganti
 - Marifer Martinez-Garcia
 - Mykyta Zavhorodko

-The application is designed to classify seven distinct skin disease categories, showcasing the practical application of machine learning techniques in healthcare.
 It is hosted on the following URL: https://skindiseaseclassification-aml-g18.streamlit.app/